razerofficial/CChromaEditor/README.md

 EXPORT_API double PluginOpenEditorDialogD(const char* path);
 ```

+---
 <a name="PluginOverrideFrameDuration"></a>
 **PluginOverrideFrameDuration**

+Sets the `duration` for all grames in the `Chroma` animation to the `duration`
+parameter.
+Returns the animation id upon success.
+Returns -1 upon failure.

 ```C++
 EXPORT_API int PluginOverrideFrameDuration(
 	int animationId, float duration);
 ```

+---
 <a name="PluginOverrideFrameDurationD"></a>
 **PluginOverrideFrameDurationD**